ceekyay/UnWrap/README.txt

     The views look the best in a mobile layout.

-    Login view is displayed but no functionality yet.
+    Tested on Android 6 and iOS 10.

-    Tested on Android 6.
-It has the same issue as the browser, in that leaving the homepage and coming back doesn't re-render google maps.
+	Design needs to be updated.

-    The CSS for the Login button in the navigation menu is not complete.
+	UPDATE:
-    The "Create new memory" modal content is not yet complete.
-It's tricky to represent with hard-coded dummy data because the content that needs to be added is user generated and dynamic.
-Also need to add the cordova file plugin.
+	Since Google Maps API has had some changes, we need to update the app.
+Until then it's broken.